 These employees have no intent to harm the organization.
 Still, their actions are capable of causing a lot of damage.

-These are employees or close associates that intentionally cause harm to an organization by exposing sensitive business data to external threats or using it for personal gains.
+These are employees or close associates who intentionally cause harm to an organization by exposing sensitive business data to external threats or using it for personal gains.

 These employees do their regular tasks without malice, loyally following organizational policies.
 However, unbeknownst to them, they might already be infected with several types of malware, placing the whole organization at risk.